joshuasachtleben/SliderTestProject/README.md

 SliderTestProject
 =================

-This is a project that tests slider functionality.
+This is a project that tests slider functionality within the Android OS.